openmhealth/web-visualizations/README.md

 ![Above Threshold Color with Minimum](http://www.openmhealth.org/media/viz_example_threshold_color_min.png "Above Threshold Color with Minimum")

 Points that fall between two thresholds can also be colored differently.
-This is acchieved by setting the `color` attribute of a threshold when it is in a list of thresholds.
+This is achieved by setting the `color` attribute of a threshold when it is in a list of thresholds.
 When this property is set for a threshold, all points that fall inside the threshold ( below the `max` or above the `min` ) but outside any previous thresholds, will be colored accordingly.
 Here is a chart with a band of light orange poings added between two maximum thresholds:

 ![Above Threshold Color with Colored Range](http://www.openmhealth.org/media/viz_example_threshold_color_band.png "Above Threshold Color with Colored Range")